97250, 97251, 97252, the ethels

 However the growing proliferation of steam specials on and run by BR brought further use for the ETHELs, with their ability to provide power/heating for rolling stock, none of the steam locomotives being able to supply such to the coaches.
 Thus in the autumn of 1986 they headed south for further use.
 Complaints from rail enthusiasts about the aesthetic appeal of using the ETHELs or Class 47s tucked in behind the steam locomotive to provide heating led to Mk.
 1 BSK No.35469 being converted to an ETH generator vehicle.
 On conversion the coach was not renumbered.

-By 1992 the continued existance of the ETHELs was in doubt, all had returned to Inverness for storage, with little hope of further use.
+By 1992 the continued existance of the ETHELs was in doubt, all were still at Inverness for storage, with little hope of further use.
 They were removed to MC Metals in August 1994 and quickly broken up by the end of the month.
-As with several other long condemned locomotives that were found unfit to travel by rail the road haulage industry now added intact scrap locomotives to their manifests.
+As with several other long condemned locomotives that were found unfit to travel by rail so the road haulage industry now added intact scrap locomotives to their manifests.
 At least 97250 reached Glasgow in this embarrassing fashion.

 97250 (25310)